Carbohydrate Counting: Meals for Diabetes

 Use the examples in the tables below as a guide for your meals.
 Read on–some of these meals might surprise you!

 The meal examples listed in the tables can be altered to accommodate your likes and dislikes.
 Look at the home-prepared midday meal with 90 g of carbohydrate, for example.
-You may substitute an additional ⅓ cup of pasta in place of the garlic toast and still have 90 g of carbohydrates.
+You may substitute an additional ⅓ cup of pasta in place of the garlic toast and still have 90 g of carbohydrate.
 The restaurant evening meal also provides 90 g of carbohydrate.
 You may substitute two slices of garlic bread in place of French fries and still have a 90 g carbohydrate meal.
 The grams of carbohydrate in a meal is not always what you would expect.
 To help decide how other foods fit into small, medium, or large carbohydrate meals, just add the carbohydrate values in your meal together.
 You will notice in our examples, the numbers do not always add up exactly, but they are within 5 grams of carbohydrate for the target.
 Most restaurants have the nutrition facts for every menu item, both in the restaurant and online.
 Now that you have a better idea of what small, medium, and large carbohydrate meals look like, you will be on your way to being in better control of your diabetes.
 Happy eating!

 Notes